Katherine-Siyu-Zhang/Katherine-Siyu-Zhang.github.io/researchexperience.md

 permalink: /researchexperience/index.html
 title: Research Experience
 ---
-## Research Assistant

-**Research Assistant** 2022 - 2023
-Chinese Cyber Nationalism Collective Behavior and Value Guidance Research within the Discourse Theory Framework Project, Journalism and Communication Department,Sichuan International Studies University
-- Finish the literature review section
-- Assist Dr. Liu in analyzing discourse of Chinese netizens on national issues

 ## Grants and Fellowships

 - **Chongqing Graduate Student Research Funding (2022).** Perception of Time and Rhythmic Adaptation: A Study of New Media Time in Algorithmic Systems, Amount: ¥5,000.
 - **National Undergraduate Student Research Funding (2021).** The Usage of Internet among Beijing's elderly, Amount: ¥10,000.
 - **Beijing Undergraduate Student Research Funding (2019).** The Evolution of Couriers’ Media Images, Amount: ¥5,000.

+## Research Assistant

+### Research Assistant
+**Construction of Discourse System of New Form of Human Civilization Project**
+National Social Science Foundation Key Project
+Supervisor: Prof. Guoqiang Liu
+2023 - 2024
+- Conducted data collection and analysis, contributing to the initial phase results.
+- Co-authored a publication: Guoqiang Liu & **Katherine Zhang** (2023). *The Tug of War Over “Coins”: Platform Dual Expansion and the Contingency of Digital Labor*. *Contemporary Communication*, 3, 71-75.

+### Research Assistant
+**Chinese Cyber Nationalism Collective Behavior and Value Guidance Research within the Discourse Theory Framework Project**
+National Social Science Foundation Project
+Supervisor: Prof. Guoqiang Liu
+2022 - 2023
+- Completed a comprehensive literature review for the project.
+- Assisted in analyzing the discourse of Chinese netizens on national issues, providing insights into the Construction of discourse system of new form of human civilization.

 ## Scholarships